 I’m pretty obsessive about keeping track of my account balances.
 OK, I’m very obsessive about it [edit by Sharon: Yes.
 Yes, he is ;-)].
 I’ve written about how I use the website AwardWallet to keep all of our accounts in line.
-If you haven’t signed up yet, here’s a referral link that I’d appreciate if you use (full disclosure: I may get a bonus if you sign up with my referral link).
+If you haven’t signed up yet, here’s a referral link that I’d appreciate if you use (full disclosure: I get a bonus if you sign up with my referral link, which is always appreciated).
 One of the best functions of the website is they’ll send you an email alert when you have accounts that are about to go inactive.
 That is, except for when they don’t send an alert because they don’t know the account details – but that’s not their fault.
-For example,

 To their credit, AwardWallet has tried to make importing your account information from these uncooperative airlines as simple as possible.
 You can either forward the account statements you receive by email to an email address provided to you by AwardWallet, or you can set up an AwardWallet email as your account address with the airlines.
 If you do this, when AwardWallet receives your statement, they’ll scrape all the account information from the email and then forward it on to your personal email on file.
 Overall, I’ve found this system to work pretty well for me.